 The price of the VISTA includes more accessories sold separately for the Mockingbird: an overnight-approved bassinet, stroller rain cover, and two bug covers for the stroller and bassinet.
 The Mockingbird comes with a sun shade that can be attached to the canopy for additional coverage.

-The Mockingbird bassinet, which can't be used for overnight sleeping, costs $100 when purchased separately, while the stroller rain cover and bug cover add $20 and $10, respectively.
-(No accessories exist for the bassinet).
+The Mockingbird bassinet, which has been updated in late Summer 2022 to be approved for overnight sleeping when used with the Mockingbird Bassinet Stand, sold separately, costs $140 plus $90 for the home stand, while the stroller rain cover and bug cover add $25 and $15, respectively.
+(No additional accessories exist for the bassinet).

 Here's a look at the overall costs for the Mockingbird and UPPAbaby VISTA.